Ferrariedhgs/workout-plan/README.md

 # workout_plan

-A new Flutter app that displays a workout plan from a json file.
+A Flutter app that displays a workout plan from a json file.

 Swipe left or right to change current day

 ##TODO
--Load new plan json from disk
+-Load new json from disk